kyma-project/kyma/docs/01-overview/main-areas/application-connectivity/README.md

 Application Connectivity in Kyma is an area that:

 - Simplifies and secures the connection between external systems and Kyma
-- Stores and handles the metadata of external APIs
+- Stores and handles the metadata of external systems
 - Provides certificate handling for the [Eventing](../eventing/README.md) flow in the Compass scenario (mode)
 - Manages secure access to external systems
 - Provides monitoring and tracing capabilities to facilitate operational aspects